 Interpretation:

 In both texts, the creator is singular, and spreads to infinity through the six directions of space.
 In the Sefer Yetzirah, he reigns and spreads through them from the center of space: “from the abode of His holiness forever and ever” (see Chapter 1.3.1).
-As I will show below, this central point is the same place from which the deity in the Maitri emanates (see Chapter 3.1.4).
+As elaborated upon below, this central point is the same place from which the deity in the Maitri emanates (see Chapter 3.1.4).

 3.1.4 The six directions of space that emanate from the central dimension of the cosmos